-Since Valentine’s Day is quickly approaching, this would fit the bill for dessert after a lovely romantic dinner, cupcakes for your child’s classroom (just substitute milk for the coffee in the icing), treats for your colleagues, or just so you can have a cupcake for a coffee break!
+Since Valentine’s Day is quickly approaching, this would fit the bill for dessert after a lovely romantic dinner.
+What about chocolate cupcakes for your child’s classroom (just substitute milk for the coffee in the icing), treats for your colleagues, or just so you can have a cupcake for a coffee break?

-Most people love chocolate, but many people I know just buy Hershey’s cocoa at the local grocery store and use that for all their cooking and baking needs.
+Most people love chocolate, but many people I know just buy Hershey’s cocoa at the local grocery store.
 I’m going to ask you to venture from this habit and actually use good quality (real) cocoa for this recipe.
-Once you do it once, I won’t have to ask you to do it in future, because you will taste the difference!
+When you try it once, I won’t have to ask you to do it in future, because you will taste the difference!
 Here are some examples of brands of cocoa that I buy:

 Buttermilk Chocolate Cupcakes

 with Mocha Buttercream Icing